AntonisGkortzis/Vulnerabilities-in-Reused-Software/README.md

 The steps for the data analysis are described in the ```tooling/DataVisualization.ipynb``` jupyter notebook.
 The execution of the steps is linear, and thus it should be executed from the top to the bottom.
 Analyzing the dataset requires a local Maven ```.m2``` directory which have all built projects and their dependencies ```jars```.

-An additional notebook for analysis is available in the ```tooling/ExtraAnalysis.ipynb``` jupyter notebook.
-This script provide statistical information related to the most common vulnerability types as reported by Spotbugs